Raid of Holyrood: Raid of Falkland, June 1592

 On 28 June, between one and two o'clock in the morning, Bothwell, with 300 followers, attempted to capture Falkland Palace and the king.
 Forewarned, the king and queen and his immediate courtiers withdrew to the tower and locked it from within.
 Bothwell's main assault was at the back gate near the tennis court.
 The defenders fired on his supporters from the tower.
 Melville of Halhill alleged that some who liked Bothwell loaded their guns with paper, while Bothwell refrained from using the explosive petards he had brought to blow the gates open.

 Bothwell gave up and left with the horses from the royal stables.
 The English border reiver Richie Graham of Brackenhill and his companions including Thomas Musgrave of Bewcastle sacked Falkland town, taking horses, clothing, and money.
 On 29 and 30 June proclamations were issued for Bothwell's pursuit and the arrest of his accomplices, including James Scott of Balwearie, Martine of Cardone, and Lumsden of Airdrie.
+An Edinburgh burgess, George Marjoribanks, described the Raid of Falkland in his journal:after the forfaltour of the said Earl of Bothwell, he with his complices came to Falkland quher [where] the King wes for the tyme, of purpois for to have taken the King from sick [such] as then hade courte and governiment of him, and witheld hes nobility from him.
+Bot they could get the King taken, in respecte of the strenth of the place.

 According to James Melville of Halhill, he and his brother had a warning of the plot to take the King and Queen at Falkland.
 They advised the royal couple to ride north to Ballinbreich Castle on the River Tay for greater safety.
 This counsel was overruled and the Melville brothers were told to ride south to summon reinforcements to Falkland.
 They discovered that Bothwell was close by and sent a servant, Robert Athlek, back to Falkland.
 His story was not believed.
 On his way back from Falkland he encountered Bothwell's forces on the Lomond Hills in the dark.
 He was believed when he came back a second time, and so the royals moved into the gatehouse tower for extra security.

+James VI returned to Edinburgh, and wrote to Elizabeth I on 5 July about the raid at Falkland.
+He would hunt down the perpetrators, and asked her to pursue fugitives in England and the English subjects who were present.
+He asked her to send money to help, as a payment of the annuity or subsidy which he received from her.